erizov/Professor/semester_16/lecture_116_data_ops/data_reliability/README.md

 ### Application

-5. Can you implement Data Reliability from memory without looking at the code?
+5. CaDatasetu implement Data Reliability from memory without looking at the code?
 6. What real-world problem could you solve using Data Reliability?

 ### Debugging

-7. What are the most common mistakes when implementing Data Reliability?
+7. What are the most common mistakesInformationn implementing Data Reliability?
-8. How would you test your Data Reliability implementation?
+8. How would you test your Data Reliability deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

-## Algorithm Visualization
+## Algorithm VisualizaContent

 *Visual diagram for Data Reliability would be added here* *Consider using online visualization tools or drawing step-by-step execution*